Buffalo-Crow/se_project_express/README.md

 ## Running the Project

 In order to test this project to make sure that the server was funtioning correctly I implemented the use of Postman and MongoDB Compass
-These are integral tools for server development.
+These are integral tools for server development and error handling.